 What is rolled up holiday pay?

 All UK workers have the right to holiday pay – one week’s pay for each week of statutory leave.
-Whilst it is common practice for holiday pay to be paid separately to an employee's basic pay, rolled up holiday pay instead ‘rolls up’ an employee’s basic salary and holiday pay into one package.
+Holiday pay is normally paid separately from basic pay, but rolled up holiday pay bundles the two together into one payment.
+The worker receives a higher hourly rate to compensate for the fact they receive no separate holiday pay when they take annual leave.

-Is rolled up holiday pay illegal in the UK?
+When did rolled up holiday pay become illegal in the UK?

 Whilst rolled up holiday pay may now be legal in the UK for irregular hour and part-year workers, there can be some risks for businesses using this method of pay.
 These include: